c3g/freezeman/backend/README.md

   * Make sure to set `FMS_DEBUG=False` and `FMS_HOST=your.domain.org` in the production environment **for security reasons** and for the site to function correctly

+  * Set the `FMS_RUN_INFO_PATH` variable to point to a directory where Freezeman will output run info files to trigger run processing.

   * Configure the Postgres connection using any of the following environment variables, where the default value is not sufficient: